 Section 4.
 Eligibility for Election to Office

-The chair and vice chair shall be non-retired chief officers or retired chief officers who remain active in the mission and vision of the EFO Section and are Regular members in good standing of the IAFC and Regular or EFO members of the section throughout their terms of office.
+The chair and vice chair shall be non-retired chief officers who remain active in the mission and vision of the EFO Section and are Regular members in good standing of the IAFC and Regular or EFO members of the section throughout their terms of office.
 The Board of Directors shall have the authority and obligation to determine if a retired chief officer meets the eligibility requirement for remaining active in the mission and vision of the EFO Section.
+To be eligible for election to the Chair, a member must have served one (1) year on the executive board.

-The international director (if applicable) shall be a non-retired, Regular member in good standing of the IAFC and a Regular or EFO member of the section throughout his/her term of office.
+The international director (if applicable) shall be a non-retired, Regular member in good standing of the IAFC and a Regular or EFO member of the Section throughout his/her term of office.
 If the international director vacates his/her position as chief officer (through retirement or otherwise), he/she may continue to hold the position until the end of the elected term.
+The international director shall be appointed by the EFO Section Board of Directors and subject to the ratification by the EFO Section membership at the next regular EFO Section Meeting or electronic ballot for a term of two (2) years.

-The secretary/treasurer shall be a non-retired chief officer or retired chief officer who remains active in the mission and vision of the EFO Section and is a Regular member in good standing of the IAFC and a Regular or EFO member of the section throughout his/her term of office.
+The secretary/treasurer shall be a non-retired chief officer who remains active in the mission and vision of the EFO Section and is a Regular member in good standing of the IAFC and a Regular or EFO member of the section throughout his/her term of office.
 The Board of Directors shall have the authority and obligation to determine if a retired chief officer meets the eligibility requirement for remaining active in the mission and vision of the EFO Section.

-To be eligible for election to an Executive Committee position, a member must have served on the section’s Board of Directors for a period of at least two (2) years.
+To be eligible for election to an Executive Committee position, a member must have served on the section’s Board of Directors for a period of at least one (1) year.

-The divisional members shall be non-retired chief officers or retired chief officers who remain active in the mission and vision of the EFO Section and are Regular members
+The divisional members shall be non-retired chief officers who remain active in the mission and vision of the EFO Section and are Regular members.
+The at-large member shall be appointed by the Board of Directors for a term of one (1) year.

 in good standing of the IAFC and Regular or EFO members of the section throughout their terms in office.
 Divisional members must remain a member of the IAFC division they are elected to represent.